IgniteUI/igniteui-xplat-docs/doc/en/components/menus/toolbar.md

 # {Platform} Toolbar Overview

-The {Platform} Toolbar component is a companion container for UI operations to interact both standalone or with the {Platform} Data Chart & `CategoryChart` components.
-This allows you to easily choose from a preset of properties and tools with predefined SVG icons, but it also gives you the ability to create custom tools for your project.
-Benefiting from a number of attributes, you can define or change the icon in use or apply different actions to it.
+The {Platform} Toolbar component is a companion container for UI operations to be used primarily with our charting components.
+The toolbar will dynamically update with a preset of properties and tool items when linked to our `XamDataChart` or `CategoryChart` components.
+You'll be able to create custom tools for your project allowing end users to provide changes, offering an endless amount of customization.

 ## {Platform} Toolbar Example